Baby Doll (wrestler): Independent circuit (2005, 2007-present)

 At the inaugural WrestleReunion event on January 29, 2005 in Tampa, Florida, Roberts accompanied Jeff Jarrett to ringside for his successful defense of the NWA World Heavyweight Championship in a bout with Tully Blanchard.
 She went on to manage a number of wrestlers on the independent circuit throughout the late 2000s (decade).
 In 2016, Baby Doll appeared for Big Time Wrestling in Spartanburg, South Carolina, and Morganton, North Carolina, in "Battle of the Sexes" matches vs. Jim Cornette.

 Personal life

 While at high school, Roberts set several records for the shot put.

 Roberts married fellow wrestler Michael "Sam Houston" Smith on July 30, 1986 in Lubbock, Texas.
 She gave birth to two daughters; Mikka Tyler Smith, in 1991, and Mikala Joy Smith, in 1992.
 Roberts retired from professional wrestling upon the birth of her second daughter, opting to devote her time to her children.
 She and Smith separated in 1991, briefly reconciled in 1992 and ultimately were divorced on February 17, 1995.

 After retiring from professional wrestling, Roberts worked in a number of fields, including baggage handling, cable installation, the manufacture of apparel for wrestlers and 13 years at Wal-Mart.

-Nickla married Chad Byrd on July 4, 2017; they reside in Caldwell County, North Carolina.
+Roberts married Chad Byrd on July 4, 2017; they reside in Caldwell County, North Carolina.